-It’s hard not to be smitten with Edinburgh from the moment you step foot in it.
-Wander from New Town to Old Town, rounding the Royal Mile, or simply have a pint at one of the city’s age-old pubs after a stroll at Arthur’s Seat, and you’ll see why.
-There is something magical and cinematic about Scotland’s capital: 1,000-year-old gothic spires rise from cobble-stoned streets, and a vast dormant volcano named Arthur’s Seat towers ominously above the city.
+Visit Edinburgh as part of a multi-stop vacation around Scotland.
+This enchanting capital city will capture your heart from the moment you arrive.
+Wander from New Town to Old Town, along the Royal Mile, and stop for a drink at one of the city’s age-old pubs.
+There is something magical and cinematic about Edinburgh: 1,000-year-old gothic spires rise from cobble-stoned streets, and a vast dormant volcano named Arthur’s Seat towers ominously above the city.
 You’ll soon succumb to Edinburgh’s intoxicating charm.
+Plan your trip today with a Tourlane Travel Expert, who’ll take care of your flights, transfers, guides, and accommodation!

 Standing proudly above Edinburgh’s cityscape, the world-renowned Edinburgh Castle beckons you in with its gothic towers and fortified walls.
-This majestic castle dates back to the Iron Age, and when you walk by St Margaret’s Chapel—constructed in the 12th century—you’ll see just how well-preserved the fortress really is.
-Climb Castlehill and explore Scotland’s most visited attraction—and have a pint on the way back in one of the cozy pubs nearby.
+This majestic castle dates back to the Iron Age, and when you walk by St. Margaret’s Chapel—constructed in the 12th century—you’ll see just how well-preserved the fortress really is.
+Climb Castlehill and explore Scotland’s most visited attraction.

 The official residence of Queen Elizabeth II in Scotland, Holyrood Palace is also home to bucolic gardens, ruins of the 12th-century Holyrood Abbey, and magnificently maintained historical apartments.
 After a nice lunch, stroll down the Royal Mile and enjoy the home of Scottish royal history.
 This is one of the most beautiful castles in all the land.

 A walk down the High Street in Edinburgh’s Old Town leads to this magnificent cathedral, famed for being the stomping ground of John Knox, the prophet of the Scottish Reformation.
-Besides its wood-crested Thistle Chapel, which is itself a wonder to behold, St. Giles houses an organ encased in redwood, colorful stained glass windows, and a gothic crown spire typical of Edinburgh.
+Besides its wood-crested Thistle Chapel, which is itself a wonder to behold, St. Giles houses an organ encased in redwood, colorful, stained glass, and a gothic crown spire.